Subacute Cutaneous Lupus Erythematosus

 Increased Chromogranin A (protein) level may interfere with the test for both neural and endocrine cancer

 ).
-To avoid this interference, Pylorex should be discontinued for at least 5 days before chromogranin A measurements.
+To avoid this interference, Parzol should be discontinued for at least 5 days before chromogranin A measurements.

 Stomach And Intestinal Infection

-Patients who are taking Pylorex are at an increased risk.
-Pylorex increases the count of bacteria in the stomach and intestine.
+Patients who are taking Parzol are at an increased risk.
+Parzol increases the count of bacteria in the stomach and intestine.
 It may increase the risk of infection caused by Salmonella

 and Clostridium difficile.